 Research centres and projects

-The department is home to the European Journal of Philosophy, the Hang Seng Centre for Cognitive Studies, and a number of major research projects.
+The department is home to the Hang Seng Centre for Cognitive Studies, the Centre for Engaged Philosophy, the Centre for the History of Philosophy, Philosophy in the City, and a number of major research projects.

-The Hang Seng Centre for Cognitive Studies is based in the Department and directed by Stephen Laurence.
+The Hang Seng Centre for Cognitive Studies is based in the Department and directed by Stephen Laurence, Luca Barlassina, and Gerardo Viera.
 It organizes seminars, workshops, and conferences to address foundational issues in the study of the mind and cognition.
 Since its founding in 1992, there have been more than 40 workshops and conferences, resulting in seven volumes, published by Cambridge and Oxford University Presses.

-The Centre for Engaged Philosophy promotes philosophy that engages deeply in and with real-world issues of significance such as race and racism and ethics in health care.
+The Centre for Engaged Philosophy, co-directed by Jules Holroyd and Joshua Forstenzer, promotes philosophy that engages deeply in and with real-world issues of significance such as race and racism and ethics in health care.
+It brings together scholars and practitioners dedicated to philosophical practices that aim to inform, learn from, and build, ongoing collaborative relationships of import beyond the academy.

 Current research projects